 Every Tuesday, from 4:00–9:00 P.M., the Briscoe offers free admission.
 Cool to know: the museum offers a special program for families, Lil Partners, that includes “Buckaroo Bags” to help engage your kids in the museum.
 It also regularly hosts other free events, like a fabulous Lego program offered during Spring Break and a celebration of the National Day of the Cowboy.
 And the free Story Time Stampede is offered the second Saturday of each month, 11:00 A.M.–noon and 1:00–2:00 P.M.
 You can check out what’s ahead on the museum’s event calendar.

 I’m pretty sure unless you just moved to town in the last 15 minutes, if you’re a mom in San Antonio, you’ve heard about the DoSeum.
 It’s local favorite, and many of us have children who can spend hours and hours exploring all there is to do.
-But did you know that you can visit for free twice a month?
-H-E-B Free Family Night is offered the first and third Tuesday of each month from 5:30–7:30 P.M.
+But did you know that you can visit for free?
+H-E-B Free Family Night is offered the first Tuesday of each month, 5:30–7:30 P.M.

 UTSA’s Institute of Texan Cultures shares stories of the immigrants who settled in Texas and contributed to the unique melting pot of cultures, traditions, flavors, music, and art that make Texas what it is.
 Home to the incredibly popular Texas Folklife Festival (held in June each year), the institute is a great way to help kids understand more about cultures that have influenced our state.